ShashwatMann/Udacity-Boston-AirBNB-Data-Science/README.md

 > With increase in Accomodates and beds, the the price too increases

+> The plot above shows the following:

+> A lot of them have a high host response rate which also shows its correlation with a high host acceptance rate
-> High host response rate to the customers gives a higher review score which further leads to its higher price.
+> A high host response rate also gets you a higher chance of a higher review score
+> A high price also gives a higher chance of getting a higher review probably because either the place of rent is actually good or it could also be psychological